23001 When not expressed somehow else...

 circumstance (see yasyacabhAvenabhAvalakSaNam) --

-And then we can say --
+Therefore we may say --

-Previous rule says that we may use seventh to mean "if", "when", "after" --
+The previous rule says that we may use seventh to mean "if", "when", "after" --

 This rule clarifies that the sixth works too --